Honoring Black Maternal Health Week: A Call to Action

 - 4 min read

-This week marks the annual observance of Black Maternal Health Week—a time dedicated to reflection, action, and advocacy surrounding one of the most critical public health crises of our time.
-However, if you’ve ever wondered what this week is really about, or why it matters, I invite you to read on.
+This week marks the annual observance of Black Maternal Health Week—a time dedicated to reflection, action, and advocacy in response to one of the most critical public health crises of our time.
+If you’ve ever wondered what this week is truly about or why it matters, I invite you to read on.

-Black Maternal Health Week was founded by the Black Mamas Matter Alliance in 2018 to uplift the stories, voices, and leadership of Black mothers and birthing people.
-Held each year from April 11th to the 17th, it’s a time set aside to amplify the voices and experiences of Black mothers and birthing people, spotlighting deep-rooted inequities like medical racism, inadequate care, and preventable maternal deaths.
+Black Maternal Health Week was founded by the Black Mamas Matter Alliance in 2018.
+Its purpose is to uplift the stories, voices, and leadership of Black mothers and birthing individuals.
+This annual observance runs from April 11th to April 17th.
+During this time, we amplify the experiences of Black mothers, highlighting deep-rooted inequities like medical racism, inadequate care, and preventable maternal deaths.

-This year’s theme, “Healing Legacies: Strengthening Black Maternal Health Through Collective Action and Advocacy”, calls us not only to acknowledge the ongoing disparities that Black mothers face but also to honor their strength, resilience, and powerful legacies.
-It is also a reminder that the answers lie in working together.
-We must foster collaboration and leverage our diverse strengths to overcome challenges and achieve our shared goal of improving maternal health outcomes for ALL mothers.
+This year’s theme, “Healing Legacies: Strengthening Black Maternal Health Through Collective Action and Advocacy,” calls us to acknowledge the ongoing disparities that Black mothers face.
+It reminds us to honor their strength, resilience, and powerful legacies.
+In order to overcome challenges, we must work together.
+It is essential to foster collaboration and tap into our diverse strengths to achieve better maternal health outcomes for ALL mothers.

 Say Her Name 5K & Family Fun Day: A Day of Reflection, Community, and Action

-This past weekend, we kicked off Black Maternal Health Week 2025 with our 2nd annual 'Say Her Name' 5K and Family Fun Day at Glasgow Park in Newark, DE.
-What an incredibly meaningful day it was.
+This past weekend, we kicked off Black Maternal Health Week 2025 with our 2nd annual ‘Say Her Name’ 5K and Family Fun Day at Glasgow Park in Newark, DE.
+What an incredibly meaningful day!
 Despite the chilly air and steady drizzle, our community showed up, wrapped in raincoats and determination.

-We stood together- community members, birth workers, advocates, families - all moving with one purpose: to demand better.
+We stood together—community members, birth workers, advocates, families—all moving with one purpose: to demand better.
 We gathered to remember the mothers we’ve lost and to celebrate those who are still here.
-We memorialized and spoke the names of mothers we've lost both locally and nationally - names of mothers whose lives ended too soon, due to complications and systemic failures.
+We memorialized and spoke the names of mothers we've lost both locally and nationally.
+These were names of mothers whose lives ended too soon due to complications and systemic failures.

-We were honored to host inspiring speakers, including April Thomas-Jones from Planned Parenthood, Senator Nicole Poore, and Domenica Personti from Impact Life, who all shared impactful messages of advocacy, hope, and the necessity of continued action.
+We were honored to host inspiring speakers, such as April Thomas-Jones from Planned Parenthood, Senator Nicole Poore, and Domenica Personti from Impact Life.
+They all shared impactful messages of advocacy, hope, and the urgent need for continued action.

-This walk was not just about mourning.
-It’s about restoration.
-It’s about justice.
-It’s about community.
-And most of all, it’s about action.
-The rain that fell during our event served as a symbolic reminder—no matter the storms, we must be unwavering and resilient in our advocacy and support for mothers and families.
+This walk was not just about mourning; it’s about restoration, justice, community, and most of all, action.
+The rain that fell during our event served as a symbolic reminder.
+No matter the storms we face, we must remain unwavering and resilient in our advocacy for mothers and families.

 Right now, in America, Black women remain three to four times more likely to die from pregnancy-related complications compared to their white counterparts.
-The latest CDC data reveals that maternal mortality rates declined for nearly every group, but for Black women, these numbers continue to rise.
-This alarming trend is not just statistical; behind every number is a mother, a family, a future forever altered.
+The latest CDC data reveals that while maternal mortality rates have improved for nearly every group, the numbers for Black women continue to rise.
+This alarming trend is not just a statistic; behind every number is a mother, a family, and a future forever altered.

-This work is also deeply personal for me.
-I nearly lost my life twice, due to complications from severe preeclampsia with HELLP syndrome.
-I’ve also walked alongside grieving families, like the mother who joined our walk in honor of her own mother, who died giving birth to her.
+This work is deeply personal for me.
+I nearly lost my life twice due to complications from severe preeclampsia with HELLP syndrome.
+I’ve walked alongside grieving families, like the mother who joined our walk in honor of her own mother, who died while giving birth.
 She was raised by her grandmother and carries her mother’s memory with her every day.
-Most importantly, I work for the reproductive justice, freedom, and safety that my children and future generations deserve.
+Most importantly, I fight for the reproductive justice, freedom, and safety that my children and future generations deserve.

 Every mother deserves to survive and thrive, every child deserves their mother, and every family deserves better.